raycast6000/lusr/README.md

 Hello World
 ```
 # API
-Lusr comes with built-in API to make your life easier.
+Lusr comes with a built-in API to make your life easier.
 Here's a list:
 - json | **DOCUMENTATION IS PENDING**
 - thread | **DOCUMENTATION IS PENDING**